 An Ethernet switch uses a buffering technique to store frames before forwarding to the destination.
-Buffering can also be used when the destination port is busy due to congestion.
-During congestion at the port, the switch stores the frame until it can be transmitted.
-The area of memory where the switch stores the data is called the memory buffer.
+The switch uses Buffering when the destination port is busy due to congestion.
+During congestion at the port, the switch stores the frame until it transmitted.
+The memory buffer is the area where switch store the data.
 There are two methods of memory buffering:-

 - Port-based memory buffering